 6) Document Your Cybersecurity Policies

-It’s insufficient to rely on verbal communication or assumptions regarding cyber security services.
-Take the time to document your cybersecurity practices, cybersecurity policies, and protocols in detail.
+Relying on verbal communication or assumptions regarding cyber security services is insufficient.
+Take the time to document your cybersecurity practices, policies, and protocols in detail.
 This documentation will help facilitate online training, provide checklists, and ensure the transfer of specific knowledge to your employees and stakeholders.

 7) Adopt a Risk-Based Approach to Security